 - 8.1 The general order of business for an ordinary meeting of the council shall be:

 - 1. Acknowledgement of Country

 - 2. Civic Prayer

-- 3. Apologies
+- 3. Apologies and applications for a leave of absence or attendance by audio visual link by councillors

 - 4. Confirmation of Minutes

 - 5. Disclosure of any Pecuniary or Non-Pecuniary Interests

 - 6. Mayoral Minute

 - 7. Public Participation

 - 8. Business Arising (from previous meetings)

 - 9. Business (Specific Reports)

 - 10. Correspondence

-- 15. Minutes of Committee Meetings
+- 11. Minutes of Committee Meetings

-- 17. Notices of Motion
+- 12. Notices of Motion

-- 19. Councillors Reports
+- 13. Councillors Reports

-- 20. Written Questions
+- 14. Written Questions

-- 21. Questions for Next Meeting
+- 15. Questions for Next Meeting

-- 22. Closed Council
+- 16. Closed Council

+- 8.2 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
+Such a motion can be moved without notice.